About this policy

 - Shift.ms does not control the use of these third-party cookies and cannot access them due to the way that cookies work, as cookies can only be accessed by the party who originally set them.
 Please check the third-party websites for more information about these cookies.

-You can turn off cookies for a particular website or several sites, by adjusting your browser settings to prevent it from accepting cookies.
+You can turn off cookies by clicking on the Cookie Banner on our website and amending your selection, or if you wish to do this for several websites, by adjusting your browser settings to prevent it from accepting cookies.
 You can learn how here or follow the links below:

 For Internet Explorer